jonathann000/advanced_ml_assignment/README.md

 ### 1. Q-learning
 Implement a Q-learning agent with 95% epsilon greedy and run it on the environments.
 Visualize the Q-functions for each state.
+Does it reach the optimal policy?
+Does it depend on the initialization of Q?

 What are your conclusions?